johannah/iclr-2020-workshop/index.md

 Thank you for your interest in the ai4earth workshop at ICLR.
 You may participate in the workshop by watching the official livestream, reading our accepted papers, and asking questions to our speakers via [slack](https://join.slack.com/t/ai4earth/shared_invite/zt-e30wpddc-lVNgNthtO_HYQOmR0Id~yQ).
 Session moderators will direct questions to each speaker via zoom after their pre-recorded video has streamed.
 For in-depth discussion, we encourage you to contact the authors on slack.

 Registration to the main ICLR conference is encouraged as it will give you access to additional conference content, however it is not required to view the workshop's livestream.
 Please see the [ICLR website](https://iclr.cc/Register/view-registration) for more details.

+If you received a link to a private zoom meeting, please see

 ---